 It is controlled by an admin setting in the web app, which by default is disabled.
 With the admin setting enabled, one of the allocated resources can be set as the team leader for a selected job.

-In Skedulo X, once a team leader has been nominated for a job, a small crown appears next to their profile image (avatar).
+In the Skedulo mobile app, once a team leader has been nominated for a job, a small crown appears next to their profile image (avatar).

 When the team leader changes the job status on their mobile device (to "In Progress" or "Complete"), the job allocation status is updated for all the other allocated resources as well.